South Carolina Department of Natural Resources

 Hunting is allowed in accordance with Game Zone 1 regulations.

 A small, paved parking area lies near a restricted access gate, beside the Tugaloo River.
-Visitors are encouraged to use the generally flat road behind the gate for hiking, and for foot access for hunting and fishing, etc. Fishing is allowed, with a license, in the Tugaloo River and in Brasstown Creek.
+Visitors are encouraged to use the generally flat road behind the gate for hiking, and for foot access for hunting and fishing, etc. Parking and foot access is also available along Bull Sluice Road on the northern part of the property.
+Fishing is allowed, with a license, in the Tugaloo River and in Brasstown Creek.